Data are from the speff2trial package

 Generalized Linear Models

-Rather than a linear contrast, we can instead estimate a risk ratio.
+For the binary outcome, we can use a logistic regression model instead.
+Rather than a linear contrast, we could instead estimate a log risk ratio.
 This does not change the marginal mean estimates, but it changes the contrast estimates (and p-values).

 robin_glm(